| ALBUM COVER |

 with a "free" bonus disc containing a live medley

-of Lennon's "Cold Turkey" and Ono's "Don't
+of Lennon's "Cold Turkey" and Yoko Ono's "Don't

-Worry Kyoko," from an anti-war rally at the Lyceum in
+Worry Kyoko", from an anti-war rally at the Lyceum in

 London with George Harrison, Eric Clapton, Delaney & Bonnie